joninvski/joninvski.github.io/_posts/2018-03-18-clojure-tutorial-part-1-http-requests.markdown

             [clj-http.client]))
 ```

-Finally so no not have to do `clj-http.client/get` whenever we want to do a get request, we can do an alias of `clj-http` to `http`.
+Finally to not have to write `clj-http.client/get` whenever we want to perform a get request, we can do an alias of `clj-http` to `http`.
 Same thing for `cheshire.core`, we can alias it to `json`.
 Don't forget to then change the `get-planets` function to use these alias.

-Final `src/sw_planets.clj` file:
+Final `src/sw_planets.clj` file with these changes should look like this:

 ```clojure
 (ns sw-planets